 The earliest historic maps of the area of the EA06 site are not very detailed.
 The Saxton map (Fig 3) of the later 16th century shows only settlements with churches and the River Severn with Gloucester very prominent.
 Barnwood can be seen on this map and it is also shown on the 1646 Blaeu map which is very similar.
 Wooton however does not appear on either map.
-The 1794 Cary map (Fig 3)

-includes roads and shows Gloucester prominently but does not have any other detail of the city.
+The 1794 Cary map (Fig 3) includes roads and shows Gloucester prominently but does not have any other detail of the city.
 The two settlements of Barnwood and Wooton can be seen very close to each other.
-The 1811 Dawson map (Fig 3) includes more detail and shows the area of the FS05 site with at least two buildings and trees within it to the north of a number of fields.
+The 1811 Dawson map (Fig 3) includes more detail but the area of the EA06 site can be seen as open land not even containing trees.
 The 1828-31 Ordnance Survey (Fig 3) shows how settlement has take place in a linear fashion along the Barnwood Road between Wotton and Hucclecote with very little encroachment into the rural areas to the north and south of the road.
-This map shows the area of the FS05 site with a number of buildings with in close to the railway line that is marked on this map to the immediate west of the site.
+This map appears to show a single building within the EA06 site close to the Barnwood Road and the railway line is marked upon this map to the west of the site.

 The first of the detailed maps of the area is the 1883 Ordnance Survey (Fig 3).
-The FS05 site is very visible on this map containing the building of Bridge Farm to the south of Barnwood Road.
-The area around the site, to the east of the railway lane, is predominantly rural with the fields of Bridge Farm to the east and north east and a short row of houses with narrow gardens.
+The EA06 site is very visible on this map containing a row of houses against the Barnwood Road with narrow back plots for gardens.
+The area around the site, to the east of the railway lane, is predominantly rural with Bridge Farm and its fields to the north and north west.
 To the west of the railway is the edge of Wotton and the beginnings of the Victorian suburban expansion of housing.
-The buildings of Bridge Farm are still shown on the 1902 Ordnance Survey (Fig 4) with the farmhouse against Barnwood Road in the north of the site and a U-shaped set of farm buildings south of this.
-To the north of the Barnwood Road the farm has grown slightly with a number of glass houses and to the west of the railway line, the expansion of housing can be seen to have continued since the 1880s map.
+The row of houses within the EA06 site is still shown on the 1902 Ordnance Survey (Fig 4) along with a number of outbuildings now in the gardens.
+Bridge Farm to the west has expanded slightly north of the Barnwood Road and to the west of the railway line, the expansion of housing can be seen to have continued since the 1880s map.
 This continued expansion can also be seen on the 1923 Ordnance Survey (Fig 4) although it is restricted by the railway line and does not continue beyond this.
-The buildings of the FS05 site have not changed by the time of this 1923 map but to the south east can be seen the beginnings of a new housing estate being constructed.
-By the 1938 map (Fig 4), this new estate has been completed, Grove Crescent, along with new houses along the Barnwood Road to the north east and east of the FS05 site.
-Within the site there is little change of the buildings with the exception of a the construction of a dutch barn to the east of the U-shaped farm buildings.
+The buildings of the EA06 site have not changed by the time of this 1923 map but to the south east can be seen the beginnings of a new housing estate being constructed.
+By the 1938 map (Fig 4), this new estate has been completed, Grove Crescent, along with new houses along the Barnwood Road to the north and east of the EA06 site.
+Within the site there is still no change of the buildings or the gardens.